Xibuwo/RealTimeWeatherMod-EN/README.md

   5. Set `WeatherProvider = Seniverse`.

 > 💡 The newer version has a built-in key.
 You can leave the `ApiKey` field empty to use the default service, or use your own.
+> 💡 The default key is only for Seniverse, if you require a global (OpenWeather) key, you'll have to get it yourself, but no worries, it's totally free.

 - **OpenWeather:**
   1. Visit [OpenWeather](https://openweathermap.org/) and sign up for a free account.